spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 #### Thanos Ruler Object Store

-You can specify a different object storage to store the Thanos Ruler event data.
-Defaults to the object storage specified for Thanos.
+By default, Thanos Ruler event data is saved in object storage specified for Thanos, but you can specify a different object storage for event data.
 Refer to the [Thanos Ruler](https://prometheus-operator.dev/docs/operator/thanos/?#thanos-ruler) resource to learn more.

 <br />

 #### Remote Monitoring

 You can configure the Prometheus server to accept metrics from Prometheus agents and become a centralized aggregation point for all Kubernetes metrics.
-Enabling this feature will expose the *prometheus-operator-prometheus* service's port 9090.
+Enabling this feature will expose port 9090 of the *prometheus-operator-prometheus* service.
 Use the generated service URL to provide other Kubernetes clusters with the [Prometheus Agent](/integrations/prometheus-agent) installed so that cluster metrics can be forwarded to the Prometheus server.

 The remote monitoring feature is configured with defaults to help you consume this feature out-of-the-box.
-You can change any configuration related to remote monitoring to fine-tune settings for your environment.
+You can change any configuration related to remote monitoring to fine tune settings for your environment.

 Refer to the [Prometheus Remote Write](https://prometheus.io/docs/practices/remote_write/) resource to learn more about configuration options.

 To get started with remote monitoring, check out the [Deploy Monitoring Stack](/clusters/cluster-management/monitoring/deploy-monitor-stack) guide.